 We are not currently accepting nominations.
 For future nominations or stories you'd like to share, contact Alumni Relations (alumni@stthomas.edu)!

-2024 Humanitarian Award Recipients
+2025 Humanitarian Award Recipient

 Rick Campion ’90 and Chancey Anderson ’11 MA